MicrosoftDocs/power-platform/power-platform/solution-templates/finance/sap-procurement/administer/extend-canvas-apps.md

 > [!NOTE]
 >
-> Label and input control properties attempt to anticipate the width the localized text value but may not always be successful given complexities in that calculation.
-Thus, it is recommended to always test and make minor edits to the apps once localized strings and changes are made.
+> Label and input control properties attempt to anticipate the width of the localized text value but may not always be successful given the complexities of that calculation.
+Thus, we recommend that you always test and make minor edits to the apps once localized strings and changes are made.

 > [!TIP]
 >